By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Pre-eclampsia causes more than 70,000 maternal deaths annually, making it a leading cause of maternal mortality globally
+• Pre-eclampsia causes more than 70,000 maternal deaths annually, according to BBC News

 • Current treatment relies on blood pressure control and delivery; new therapies targeting underlying biological mechanisms are under investigation